 These added functionalities make messaging apps sticky.
 They draw users to the app more often and keep them there for a longer time.
 Today, messaging apps have over 5 billion monthly active users worldwide.

 Most messaging apps also let businesses market to their massive, engaged user bases.
-Marketers can now use chatbots to provide customer service, send content to users, sell products, and advertise through the aid of Chatbots.
+Marketers can now embed Live Chat on their website to provide customer service, send content to users, sell products, and advertise through the aid of Chatbots.

 Naturally, different countries and age groups prefer some apps to others.
 Read on to learn how you can tailor your messaging app marketing for five different global messaging apps.